Mediation

 (The following will be more than you EVER wanted to know about mediation styles.
 Sorry about that. )

-1. Evaluative or directive mediation will be very straightforward.
+Evaluative or directive mediation will be very straightforward.
 This tends to be the most direct, but least emotionally satisfying type of mediation.
-Instead of focusing primarily on the underlying goals and interests of the parties, evaluative mediators direct settlement by evaluating openly to the parties the legal merits of the dispute and expressing his/her opinions.
-This can sometimes work if the parties have no lawyers, and no intention of getting a lawyer.
-A lot of retired judges lean toward this type of mediation technique, probably because they are accustomed to rendering judgements.
+Instead of focusing primarily on the underlying goals and interests of the parties, evaluative mediators direct settlement by openly evaluating to the parties the legal merits of the dispute and expressing his/her opinions.
+This can sometimes work if the parties have no lawyers and no intention of getting a lawyer.
+A lot of retired judges lean toward this type of mediation technique, probably because they are accustomed to rendering judgments.

-4. Transformative mediation works best when the parties are going to have to continue some sort of a relationship after the mediation, whether they want to or not.
+Transformative mediation works best when the parties are going to have to continue some sort of a relationship after the mediation, whether they want to or not.
 This works best in cases involving child custody, co-parenting, and employment disputes.
-The process aims to transform the parties’ relationship, by helping them not only come to an agreement, but also develop and acquire skills they need to make constructive change and be able to communicate and cooperate with one another more effectively in the future.
+The process aims to transform the parties’ relationship by helping them not only come to an agreement but also develop and acquire the skills they need to make constructive change and be able to communicate and cooperate with one another more effectively in the future.

-Why would you care about a transformative mediation?
 You just want to settle this problem and never see the other party again!
-The truth is that in ongoing relationships, especially co-parenting relationships, you are NEVER going to be completely finished with each other – no matter how much you want to be finished.
+The truth is that in ongoing relationships, especially co-parenting relationships, you are NEVER going to be completely finished with each other, no matter how much you want to be finished.
 There are going to be sports games, school plays, health emergencies, graduations, weddings, possibly grandchildren, etc., etc., etc. Wouldn’t it be nice to be able to face these milestones without anxiety and anger?
 Transformative mediation is not therapy.
 It’s just a different way of mediating problems, and it doesn’t work for everyone or for every type of conflict, but sometimes it is…..positively transformative.